-In 2009, Gary was selected as one of the Top 100 Kansas Trial Lawyers by the American Trial Lawyers.
+Gary has been selected as one of the Top 100 Kansas Trial Lawyers by the American Trial Lawyers from 2009-2019.
 He has also received other honors including repeated recognition as a Super Lawyer in the state of Kansas.
 He has successfully litigated a variety of cases including wrongful death, medical malpractice and automotive product liability.
 He has recovered millions of dollars for the clients of Patterson Legal Group LC.

 Gary has been married to his wife, Ann, for 35 years and has a daughter, Megan and a son, Tyler.
 He is a doting grandpa to Ava, 6 years and Ellie, 4 years.

 Master in Criminal Justice Administration, University of Central Missouri, Warrensburg, Mo.
 (1981)